Exclusive: Contenders emerge for No.2 Fed job, search to narrow

 Several weeks before Dudley’s resignation announcement in early November, the two were already hitting the phones and holding meetings to cast a wide net for potential candidates diverse primarily in terms of professional background, but also race and gender, according to those familiar with the effort.

+The New York Fed declined to comment.
+In a video posted on its website last month, the search committee said they sought a range of attributes from team-building and sensitivity to local economic trends, to intellectual leadership and crisis management.

-The initial search suggests the next New York Fed chief could have a different background than Dudley and his predecessors, who tended to be bankers or market economists, sometimes with U.S. Treasury experience, and who were all white and male.
+The initial search effort suggests the next New York Fed chief could have a different background than Dudley and his predecessors, who tended to be bankers or market economists with Wall Street or U.S. Treasury experience, and who were all white and male.

 Dudley was chief economist at Goldman Sachs before joining the Fed where he became a key architect of its crisis response and later the No. 2 policymaker behind Yellen.